Two IT professionals in a modern data center reviewing AI infrastructure on a laptop.

 Accelerate AI with the Right Compute Strategy

-CDW helps organizations modernize CPU and GPU platforms to deliver AI performance, efficiency, and control—without rebuilding the data center.
+CDW helps organizations modernize CPU and GPU platforms to deliver AI performance, efficiency, and control—minimizing disruptive data center overhauls and achieving faster time to first token.

 Why Accelerated Compute Matters for AI Workloads

 Traditional data center refresh models weren’t designed for AI workloads.
-Treating AI like a standard refresh often leads to overinvestment, misaligned architectures, and underutilized resources.
+Treating AI like a standard refresh can lead to overinvestment, misaligned architectures, and underutilized resources.

 AI Workloads Require Tailored Solutions